Simplexity2 or: How I Learned to Stop Worrying and Love Complexity in Development

 Insights emerging from our cluster’s research on Adaptive Management and on the use of Frontier Technologies for development are linked with ideas presented by Prof. Chambers, Burns, Scoones and Ang in the previous seminars, to explore what complexity means in practice for development professionals and how we can discern and handle it at best.

 About the Speaker

-Pedro Prieto Martín is a software engineer turned into a trans-disciplinary social scientist.
-Pedro’s academic background includes degrees in Computer Science, Business Administration, Philosophy and Sociology from different Spanish universities.
+Pedro Prieto Martín is a software engineer turned trans-disciplinary social scientist.
+Pedro’s academic background includes degrees in Computer Science, Business Administration, Philosophy, and Sociology from different Spanish universities.

 IDS Convening Space Library Road University of Sussex Brighton BN1 9RE